Where do the remaining Democratic candidates stand on the big issues?

 A field of Democratic candidates that was at one point more than two dozen has, for the moment, been whittled down.

-There are eight candidates remaining, a number that will be short-lived with other candidates assuredly dropping out in the coming weeks once primaries are held and clear-cut favorites are more established.
+There are five candidates remaining, a number that will be short-lived with other candidates assuredly dropping out in the coming weeks once primaries are held and clear-cut favorites are more established.

 But where do the candidates stand on certain issues?